 - Preheat oven to 400F/200C.

-Wash and peel the potatoes.
-Cut them into cubes, season them with salt, pepper, and olive oil.
+- Wash and peel the potatoes.
+Cut them in cubes, season them with salt, pepper and the olive oil.

 - Place them on a single layer on a baking tray.
 Bake them for 20 minutes, or until the potatoes are tender.
 Allow them to cool for 10 minutes.